 The best books on Africa, recommended by Michela Wrong

-Long-time foreign correspondent Michaela Wrong, the author of books on Zaire, Eritrea, Kenya and Rwanda, tells us where to turn for engaging foreign perspectives on Africa.
+Long-time foreign correspondent Michela Wrong, the author of books on Zaire, Eritrea, Kenya and Rwanda, tells us where to turn for engaging foreign perspectives on Africa.
 She recommends five of her favourite books on Africa, by anthropologists, journalists and one US president.

 The best books on Holding Power to Account, recommended by Heather Brooke